May 2022 / MARKETS & ECONOMY

 For participants in the financial markets, the bad news is that to bring inflation under control, central banks must tighten monetary policy to the point where growth slows to potential and, given our initial conditions, probably somewhat below potential.
 When growth slows sharply, particularly when it is accompanied by rising interest rates, financial market volatility usually ensues.

 There’s no getting around this, I’m afraid.
-It’s the cost we incur to try to avoid the inflation infernos of the past, and, over the long term, it’s frankly, in my view, a small price to pay.
+It’s the cost we incur to avoid the inflation infernos of the past, and, over the long term, it’s frankly a small price to pay.

 This material is being furnished for general informational and/or marketing purposes only.
 The material does not constitute or undertake to give advice of any nature, including fiduciary investment advice, nor is it intended to serve as the primary basis for an investment decision.
 Prospective investors are recommended to seek independent legal, financial and tax advice before making any investment decision.
 T. Rowe Price group of companies including T. Rowe Price Associates, Inc. and/or its affiliates receive revenue from T. Rowe Price investment products and services.
 Past performance is not a reliable indicator of future performance.
 The value of an investment and any income from it can go down as well as up.
 Investors may get back less than the amount invested.

 The material does not constitute a distribution, an offer, an invitation, a personal or general recommendation or solicitation to sell or buy any securities in any jurisdiction or to conduct any particular investment activity.
 The material has not been reviewed by any regulatory authority in any jurisdiction.